BobbyTodorov/Dungeons-Online-MMORPG/README.md

 fight with other minions/players or trade treasures from their backpack with other players.
 A player can also open its backpack and perform commands on a choosen treasure from the backpack (e.g. use, drop).
 Killing a minion grants experience to the killer.
-Killing another player grants experience and forces the dead player to drop a treasure from their backpack (if there is any).
+Killing another player forces the dead player to drop a treasure from their backpack (if there is any).

 ## Code Explanation